Glibc Malloc Source Code Analysis (1)

 fastbinsY: an array used to record small chunks.
 The size of each chunk is irregular.

 bin array: an array used to record large chunks.
-By default, there are 126 elements (bin[0] and bin[127] are not used), which are as follows:
+By default, there are 126 elements (bin[0]

 [1]: unsorted bin